 How you can tackle this in Funnel:

-Since GA4 is more based on events than sessions, an alternative way to escape this can be to use Funnels metric Session Start (event).
-Session Start (event) counts events filtered on "session_start".
+Since GA4 is more based on events than sessions, an alternative way to escape this can be to use Funnels metric Sessions (event based).
+Sessions (event based) counts events filtered on "session_start".
 This can avoid double counting when Event name is included in the setup or when you have a lot of sessions passing over midnight.
 This will often not match the numbers exactly between Funnel and Google Analytics UI but could be close enough.
-Unfortunately there are currently no workaround for when Page Path and/or Page Title is included in the setup.
-Two data sources can always be connected, one with Page Path and/or Page Title and one without it.
+You can read more about it in this article.

 In Google Analytics platform there are two ways to view data, Reports and Explorations.
 The data in Reports and Explorations often matches each other, but it is not always the case as explained in GAs documentation, Data differences between reports and explorations.